 Will you ask for my money?

-We don't pass a plate in the service to prevent people from feeling pressured to give.
+In order to prevent people from feeling pressured to give, we don't pass a plate during the service.
 In the New Testament we see two principles for giving in the church: it should be done privately (Matt 6:1-4) and without compulsion (2 Cor 9:7).
-Our pastors don't know what people give in order to keep impartiality and we operate with financial transparency.
+To maintain impartiality, our pastors don't know what people give, and we operate with financial transparency.
 Visit our donate page to learn more.

 Will Church leadership interview me or my kids?

-If you decide to officially join our church a couple of our elders will sit down with you and your family and ask three questions: (1) Tell us how you came to know Jesus.
+If you decide to officially join our church a couple of our elders will sit down with you and your family and ask three questions: (1) How did you come to know Jesus?
 (2) How is God working in your life right now?
-(3) What are ways you are interested in helping out at the church.
+(3) What are ways you are interested in helping out at the church?
 These questions help us get to know you a bit when you become part of our community.
-Outside of this, you or your children will never be required to sit with church leadership and be asked questions about your personal life.
-You are always welcomed to invite us into your life to for assistance and prayer, but that is your choice.
+Outside of this, neither you nor your children will ever be required to sit with church leadership and answer questions about your personal life.
+You are always welcome to invite us into your life for assistance and prayer, but that is your choice.

 Are you the one true church?